forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **1263.
 Minimum Moves to Move a Box to Their Target Location**

 Represent the search state as (player_row, player_col, box_row, box_col), and maintain the minimum number of pushes needed so far to reach every seen state.
+Similar problems: **1293.
+Shortest Path in a Grid with Obstacles Elimination**

 **1267.
 Count Servers that Communicate**